 The first environmental benefit of growing your food is the reduction of carbon emissions.

 It must be noted that carbon emissions tend to affect the foodstuffs and the atmosphere as well.
 Have in mind that it takes an average of 1,500 miles to transport food from the farms to the grocery stores.
-This is in addition to the potentialities of losing the flavor over that period.
+This is in addition to the potential of losing the flavor over that period.